Branching spaces of multipointed d-spaces: The case of q-cofibrant multipointed d-spaces

-Note that we cannot use Theorem~\ref{thm:recognizing-closed-inclusions-1} to prove that $k:Z\to \mathcal{G}^-_{g(0)}(X)$ is a closed inclusion (and hence a homeomorphism) since we do not know yet that $\mathcal{G}^-_{g(0)}(X)$, which is equipped with a final topology, is $\Delta$-Hausdorff.
+We cannot use Theorem~\ref{thm:recognizing-closed-inclusions-1} to prove that $k:Z\to \mathcal{G}^-_{g(0)}(X)$ is a closed inclusion (and hence a homeomorphism) since we do not know yet that $\mathcal{G}^-_{g(0)}(X)$, which is equipped with a final topology, is $\Delta$-Hausdorff.

 \begin{cor} Let $n\geq 0$.
 Consider a pushout diagram of cellular multipointed $d$-spaces

 Then the map $f:A\to X$ induces a continuous map $\mathcal{G}^-(A) \to \mathcal{G}^-(X)$.
 Moreover there is the pushout diagram of spaces